JuanDMeGon/LumenAPI-Eng/readme.md

 ## RESTful API with Lumen (PHP / Laravel Micro Framework)

-This repository contains the source code of the "Lumen 5.1 course".
+This repository contains the source code of the "RESTful API with Lumen".

 This API is a case of study about: Students, Teachers and Courses: